 Turning Off the Water Supply

 Although not all plumbing projects require you to turn off the water supply before working, some will.
-Even if the project doesn’t require you to shut off the water, it may be a good idea to do it anyway if you are new to repairing your own plumbing.
-Your sinks will likely have an easy-access valve underneath of them, and your toilet typically has one behind the base.
+Even if the project doesn’t require you to shut off the water, it may be a good idea to do it anyway.
+Your sinks will likely have an easy-access valve underneath them, and your toilet typically has one behind the base.
 Turn off all the valves to ensure you don’t have any watery accidents.
 If you can’t find the valves underneath the piece you’re working on, or if you need to work on your bathtub, you’ll need to shut the water main off.

 Choosing the Right Tools

-If you don’t already own them, start by purchasing flathead and Phillips screwdrivers in a range of sizes.
-You’ll also need several types of wrenches for your plumbing repair kit.
+If you don’t already own them, purchase a set of flathead and Phillips screwdrivers in various sizes.
+You’ll also need several types of wrenches for your plumbing repair kit:

-Pipe Wrench: While a large crescent wrench works well for many jobs, a pipe wrench opens wider and provides a better grip while you work.
+- Pipe Wrench: A pipe wrench opens wider than a crescent wrench and provides a better grip while you work.

 Working in the Kitchen

-Leaky kitchen sinks are the most common plumbing problem, but luckily, they’re also one of the easiest to fix.
+Leaky kitchen sinks are the most common plumbing problem, but they’re also one of the easiest to fix.
 Whether leaking from the handles or from the spout, the handle itself is your culprit.
-Most kitchen sinks use a single-handle faucet, but they don’t all work the same.
-Some use rotating ball valves while others use cartridges or ceramic discs.
 While instructions vary slightly depending on the type of faucet, the basic instructions for fixing one include removing the handle and the mechanism and replacing the seals surrounding the faucet.
 If you can’t discern which area is causing the leak, or if each seal is looking a little rough, you might consider replacing the entire faucet.

 Sometimes, a faucet works perfectly, but the sprayer accessory begins to malfunction.
-Replacing a sprayer is usually easy as long as you know which type you have.
-If the hose is detachable, as is likely if it’s an older sprayer, it will be easier to replace.
+Replacing a sprayer is easy as long as you know which type you have.
+If the hose is detachable, it will be easier to replace.
 Simply purchase a new hose and nozzle.

 Working in the Bathroom

-If you want to start small, upgrading your showerhead is the way to go.
-Installing a new showerhead is as simple as unscrewing the old one from the pipe at the top of the wall, wrapping Teflon tape around the old threads and screwing on the new showerhead.
-Of course, it is still important to read the instructions.
-While most will work with Teflon tape, some don’t require it and using the tape could even make the showerhead leak.
-Pay attention to size as well.
-Some showerheads are too large for the pipe and won’t easily fit in the allotted space.
+If you want to start small on DIY plumbing, upgrading your shower head is the way to go.
+Installing a new shower head simply requires unscrewing the old one from the pipe, wrapping Teflon tape around the old threads and screwing on the new showerhead.
+Of course, it’s still important to read the instructions.
+While most will work with Teflon tape, some don’t require it.
+Pay attention to size, too, as some showerheads are too large for the pipe.
 If you fall in love with a showerhead and it doesn’t fit, you can also find extensions for the pipe to ensure everything fits well.

 A toilet that never stops running is usually the next easiest fix in a bathroom.
-It typically occurs for one of three reasons: the flush valve doesn’t close completely, there is too much water in the tank or the flush valve needs to be replaced.
-If you need to replace the valve or the handle, you can purchase a new one at any home improvement store, and they come with easy installation instructions.
+It typically occurs for one of three reasons: the flush valve doesn’t close completely, there’s too much water in the tank or the flush valve needs to be replaced.
+Replacement valves and handles are sold at any home improvement store, and they come with easy installation instructions.
 Most are standard and will fit any toilet, but you can take your toilet’s model number with you if you want to be sure.
 Look for it on the side or inside of the tank.
-Replacing the valve or flusher is as simple as following the instructions in the packaging.

 Working in Other Areas

 There are a couple of other places in your home where plumbing knowledge comes in handy.
-Take your water heater, for example.
-The temperature and pressure valve, which is located near the top of your tank, may cause leakage.
+Your water heater’s temperature and pressure valve, for example, may cause leakage.
 If you notice it leaking, check the water temperature before doing anything else.
-It should be at 120 degrees Fahrenheit or medium.
-If it is higher than that, the valve is operating under too much pressure.
-If your water temperature is fine, you will likely need to replace the T&P. When replacing, be sure to verify the length of the existing one to make sure you get a proper match.
+If it’s higher than 120 degrees Fahrenheit (medium), the valve is operating under too much pressure.
+If your water temperature is fine, you will likely need to replace the valve.
+When replacing, be sure to verify the length of the existing one to make sure you get a proper match.

-While fixing some plumbing problems yourself can save you a lot of money, DIY plumbing can also cost you a lot of money if you don’t know what you’re doing.
-In some situations, it’s not only more cost-effective, but safer to call a licensed professional.
+While fixing some plumbing problems yourself can save a lot of money, DIY plumbing can also cost you a lot of money if you don’t know what you’re doing.
+In these situations, it’s not only more cost-effective but safer to call a licensed professional.
 Some common plumbing problems you should call a plumber for include:

-Other times to start searching for a “plumber near me” online include for any major installations or any jobs that pose a safety hazard, such as working with electricity, gas or the major moving parts of a garbage disposal.
+Other times you need a professional plumber include for any major installations and jobs that pose a safety hazard, such as working with electricity, gas or the major moving parts of a garbage disposal.